jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-6/section-2/chapter-2.md

 ### The State and its Constitution

-32 Every independent state is divided into many different orders and societies, each of which has its own particular powers, privileges, and immunities.
+{{< s v="32" >}} Every independent state is divided into many different orders and societies, each of which has its own particular powers, privileges, and immunities.
 Every individual is naturally more attached to his own order or society.

 His order is connected to the interest and vanity of himself and his friends.
 He is ambitious to extend its privileges and immunities.
 He is zealous to defend them against the encroachments of other orders or societies.

-33 The 'constitution' of that state depends on=
+{{< s v="33" >}} The 'constitution' of that state depends on:
 - how any state is divided into the different orders and societies, and
 - the distribution of their respective powers, privileges, and immunities.

-34 The stability of that constitution depends on the ability of each order to maintain its own powers, privileges, and immunities, against the encroachments of others.
+{{< s v="34" >}} The stability of that constitution depends on the ability of each order to maintain its own powers, privileges, and immunities, against the encroachments of others.
 That constitution is necessarily altered whenever any of its subordinate parts is raised or lowered in its rank and condition.

-35 All those different orders and societies depend on the state to which they owe their security and protection.
-Their most partial member acknowledges that they are=
+{{< s v="35" >}} All those different orders and societies depend on the state to which they owe their security and protection.
+Their most partial member acknowledges that they are:
 - all subordinate to that state, and
 - established only for the state's prosperity and preservation.

 However, it may often be hard to convince him that the state's prosperity and preservation requires a reduction of the powers, privileges, and immunities of his own order or society.
 This partiality may sometimes be unjust.
 It is not useless, on that account.

 It checks the spirit of innovation.
-It preserves whatever is the established balance among the different orders and societies into which the state is divided It sometimes appears to obstruct some alterations of government which may be fashionable and popular at the time.
+It preserves whatever is the established balance among the different orders and societies into which the state is divided

+It sometimes appears to obstruct some alterations of government which may be fashionable and popular at the time.
 In reality, it contributes to the whole system's stability and permanency.

-36 Ordinarily, the love of our country involves in it two principles=
+{{< s v="36" >}} Ordinarily, the love of our country involves in it two principles:

 1. A certain respect and reverence for that constitution or form of government actually established
 2. An earnest desire to render the condition of our fellow-citizens as safe, respectable, and happy as we can.

-A person who=
+A person who:
 - does not respect the laws nor obey the civil magistrate is not a citizen
 - does not wish to promote the welfare of his whole society is certainly not a good citizen

-37 In peacetime, those two principles generally coincide and lead to the same conduct.
+{{< s v="37" >}} In peacetime, those two principles generally coincide and lead to the same conduct.
 The support of the government is the best way to maintain the safe and happy situation of our fellow-citizens when we see that this government actually maintains them.

 But in times of public discontent, faction, and disorder, those two principles may draw different ways.

 Even a wise man thinks some change is needed in that constitution or form of government which is unable to maintain the peace.
-However in such cases, the highest effort of political wisdom is often required to determine when a real patriot should=
+However in such cases, the highest effort of political wisdom is often required to determine when a real patriot should:
 - support or re-establish the old system's authority, or
 - give way to the more daring, but often dangerous, spirit of innovation.

-38 The two situations which afford the most splendid opportunities to display public spirit are=
+{{< s v="38" >}} The 2 situations which afford the most splendid opportunities to display public spirit are:
-- Foreign war and
+- Foreign war
-- Civil war.
+- Civil war

 The hero who serves his country successfully in a foreign war gratifies his whole nation's wishes.
 He becomes the object of universal gratitude and admiration.

 In a civil war, the leaders of the contending parties might be admired by half of their fellow-citizens.
 But they are commonly execrated by the other.
 Their characters and the merit of their respective services become more doubtful.

 Thus, the glory acquired by foreign war is almost always purer and more splendid than the glory acquired in a civil war.

-39 The leader of the successful party might render a service to his country if he has enough authority over his own friends to act properly (which he frequently has not).
-This service is much more essential and important than=
+{{< s v="39" >}} The leader of the successful party might render a service to his country if he has enough authority over his own friends to act properly (which he frequently has not).
+This service is much more essential and important than:
 - the greatest victories and
 - the most extensive conquests.

 He may re-establish and improve the constitution.
 The reformer and legislator of a great state is the greatest and noblest of all characters.
 He may assume this character, from the very doubtful and ambiguous character of the leader of a party.
 By the wisdom of his institutions, he may secure the internal tranquillity and happiness of his fellow-citizens for many generations.

-40 Amidst the turbulence and disorder of faction, a certain spirit of system often mixes itself with that public spirit founded on the love of humanity.
+{{< s v="40" >}} Amidst the turbulence and disorder of faction, a certain spirit of system often mixes itself with that public spirit founded on the love of humanity.
 This love is a real fellow-feeling with our fellow-citizens.
 It is a more gentle public spirit.

-This spirit of system=
+This spirit of system:
 - commonly takes the direction of that love,
 - always animates that love,  and
 - often inflames that love even to the madness of fanaticism.